Aid sought for Moldova, hit hard by war in next-door Ukraine - NewsBreak

 Aid sought for Moldova, hit hard by war in next-door Ukraine

-Diplomats are drumming up money and other support Monday for Europe’s poorest country, Moldova, which is suffering massive blackouts, heavy refugee flows and potential security threats from the war in neighboring Ukraine .
+PARIS — (AP) — Diplomats are drumming up money and other support Monday for Europe’s poorest country, Moldova, which is suffering massive blackouts, heavy refugee flows and potential security threats from the war in neighboring Ukraine.

 Monday’s international aid conference in Paris is aimed at “concrete and immediate assistance” for the land-locked former Soviet republic, according to the French Foreign Ministry.
 Two previous conferences for Moldova this year raised hundreds of millions of euros, but as the war drags on, its needs are growing.